tomwyr/constrained-layout/README.md

 # ConstrainedLayout

-A flexible Flutter layout allowing to position widgets by declaring relations between them.
+An experimental Flutter layout allowing to position widgets by declaring relations between them.

 Try out the package in an [interactive playground app](https://tomwyr.github.io/constrained-layout/).